Sitecore/developer-portal/apps/devportal/data/markdown/pages/downloads/index.md

 <SimpleGrid columns={{ base: '1', xl: '2' }} gap='6'>
 <Download
   title="Sitecore Identity 7.0.328"
-  description="Single sign-on mechanism for SXP deployments, used with Sitecore's membership storage or can be extended for use with an external identity provider." link1text="Get latest" link1href="/downloads/Sitecore_Identity/7x/Sitecore_Identity_70328" link2text="See all versions"
+  description="Single sign-on mechanism for SXP deployments, used with Sitecore's membership storage or extended for use with an external identity provider." link1text="Get latest" link1href="/downloads/Sitecore_Identity/7x/Sitecore_Identity_70328" link2text="See all versions"